Man arrested in South Seattle beach shooting that injured woman, 2 children

 A 27-year-old woman and her 10-month-old son were critically injured during the shootout.
 They were shot as the mother held her baby in a car.
 A 10-year-old girl was also hit; her injuries were not life-threatening.

 All were taken to Harborview Medical Center in Seattle.
-The woman remained at the hospital in satisfactory condition Friday, while the two children have been released, hospital spokesman Susan Gregg said.
+The woman remained at the hospital in satisfactory condition Friday, while the two children have been released, hospital spokeswoman Susan Gregg said.

 About 100 people were enjoying the sunny weather at the park before the shooting, witnesses said.